Raylend/agnprocesses/README.md

 cd agnprocesses
 ```

 2. If you have not already installed [conda](https://www.anaconda.com/products/individual) or [mamba](https://mamba.readthedocs.io/en/latest/installation.html), please install one of them (or both).
-The [mamba](https://mamba.readthedocs.io/en/latest/installation.html) package is *strongly* recommended since it is mush faster than [conda](https://www.anaconda.com/products/individual).
+The [mamba](https://mamba.readthedocs.io/en/latest/installation.html) package is *strongly* recommended since it is much faster than [conda](https://www.anaconda.com/products/individual).
 After the installation has completed, open a new terminal window in the project folder.
 Create an environment for the project and install dependencies via

 ```bash
 conda env create -f requirements.dev.yml